JamFox/wired.jamfox.dev/src/posts/month-of-2021-quantified/index.md

 ### 2019 july - 2020 may

 I had just found a new peace with myself after finally nurturing deep friendships and getting over the worst my avoidant attachment behavior and thought patterns.
 I thought I had more or less figured out who I was and what was the source of my confidence, not to mention all the newfound understanding of my mind and body.
 I was ready to open up myself to the world, express myself, stop consuming and start creating more.
+I felt like I could be driving force!

 The night before stepping on the bus that would take me to hell and back we shaved our heads with those that also had their own military service buses to catch (but their buses went to what seemed fun camps).
 It was only after all the fun photoshoots of ridiculous hairstyles before fully shaving that I realized how much of my outward expression I had lost.
 I looked at the bundle of hair in the bin while listening to the quiet brushing against my teeth after the loud shenanigans we had had minutes before.
 I glanced up and I can tell you that it wasn't just the depressant effects of the alcohol still in my blood that made my stomach drop.
 It just wasn't me anymore, I looked so cold without my hair, so unnatural, a little more aggressive.